 Moreover, the current study indicates that perceived e-governance effectiveness can play a mediatory role in transmitting PGRC and IGRSNS in gaining trust; therefore, policies should be devised regarding the public's use of ICT and government applications.
 Finally, as the study results show, the perceived religious value can play an important role in gaining the public's trust and implementing policies; thus, religious democracies should incorporate religious laws and guidelines to combat this pandemic (DeFranza et al., 2020).
 Faith can help lift people's motivations and beliefs to act a certain way; therefore, governments can use religious guidelines to encourage people to follow SOPs in disastrous situations.
 This research proved its practical significance by investigating a real-life scenario in a theoretical framework that uses real-life constructs in the Indonesian context.
-Hence, it provides insights for developing countries and countries governed by religious majorities on how governments can utilize perceived religious values to achieve public trust.
-One of the significant advances of the current research to the literature is how governments can integrate religious information and religious authorities, technology, and e-governance to create a positive difference in people's perception of government.
+Hence, it provides insights for developing countries and countries governments can integrate religious information and religious authorities, technology, and e-governments can integrate religious information and religious authorities, technology, and e-governance to create a positive difference in people's perception of government.